 The idea is that every morning he’ll get to pick out the present in that days pocket and put it on the truck!
 And next year, I hope to start including a gift, kind gesture or other give-back initiative to go with each day so we can continue to reinforce the importance of giving when it comes to gifts, not receiving!
 That could mean writing a card to his grandparents, baking cookies for a neighbor, picking out a gift for a teacher, shopping for the family we’re supporting that year, and so forth.

-The tutorial is a tedious one, but so worth it!
-We’ll hopefully have it for years and years to come!
+This DIY advent calendar tutorial is a tedious but simple one, but so worth it!
+You’ll have it for years and years to come!

 1 1/2 Yards Off-White Felt